hugo-tomas/Exploring-different-imputation-techniques-in-the-reconstruction-of-CT-lung-images/README.md

      - #### Tumoural Omission Analysis
-      Table 4 shows that reconstructing tumour masses in missing regions was challenging, particularly as tumour omission increased.
-The EC model was most effective in detecting lesions under high omission scenarios, although variability in outcomes resulted in minimal statistical differences compared to the ESMII model.

       <p>
           <em><strong>Table 4:</strong> Qualitative results focusing on tumour reconstruction by measuring the tumour overlap between generated and original data.
 Bold values indicate the best performance and arrows show the optimal metric direction.</em>
       </p>